illarionov/RtkGps/jni/rtklib_2.4.2b11/readme.txt

     or -DMKL, the library uses LAPACK/BLAS or Intel MKL for fast matrix computation.
 The console APs are also written in standard C. The library and console APs can be built on many environments like gcc on Linux.
-The GUI APs are written in C++ and utilize Borland VCL for the GUI toolkit.
-All of the executable binary APs in the package were built by free edition Borland Turbo C++ 2006 (http://www.turboexplorer.com) * on Windows.
-The binary APs were tested on Windows XP SP3 32bit and Windows 7 64bit.
-The console APs are also built and tested on Ubuntu 9.04 Linux.
+The GUI APs are written in C++ and utilize Enbarcadero/Borland VCL for the GUI toolkit.
+All of the executable binary APs in the package were built by Enbarcadero C++ builder XE2 on Windows.
+The binary APs were tested on Windows 7 64bit.
+The console APs are also built and tested on Ubuntu 11.04 Linux.

-    * Free edition Turbo C++ 2006 is no longer availabile.
-We plan to change the GUI toolkit for RTKLIB GUI APs to open source one in future versions.

 --------------------------------------------------------------------------------